mendix/docs-site-test/content/en/docs/addons/ats-addon/ht/ht-one/ht-one-create-custom-actions/ht-one-custom-action-basics.md

 2. Enter a name in the **Name** field (for example, *Element*).

-	{{% alert type="info" %}}The user must know what the action returns, so be clear in the name that you enter.
+	{{% alert color="info" %}}The user must know what the action returns, so be clear in the name that you enter.
 	{{% /alert %}}

 3. Enter a description in the **Description** field.
 Use this field to give a more detailed description of what is returned.